rtavares187/appraisal-spark/README.md

 of correlation between its attributes.
 Experiments in Appraisal-Spark are serially and parallelly performed, exploring the use of the Apache Spark tool.

+There are examples using several algorithms in multiple imputation plans described in the package: appraisal-spark/AppraisalSparkExecutor/src/main/scala/appraisal/spark/executor/poc/

 Below is an example of how to use Appraisal Spark with different imputation plans using the Bagging technique in two databases:
-* There are examples using several algorithms described in the package: appraisal-spark/AppraisalSparkExecutor/src/main/scala/appraisal/spark/executor/poc/

     val kn = odf.count().intValue()